Willian199/dart_ddi/README.md

 `Recommendation`: Useful for objects that should remain independent and different in each context or request.

 `Use Case`: Creating instances of transient objects like data repositories or request handlers.

-## Widget
-`Description`: Produces a new instance every time it is requested, ensuring independence and uniqueness.
-The only difference about *Dependent* is that it must be a Widget.

-`Recommendation`: Useful for Widget that should remain independent and different in each context or request.

-`Use Case`: Creating Platform-Specific Widget instances.

 ## Common Considerations:
 `Single Registration`: Ensure that the instance to be registered is unique for a specific type or use qualifiers to enable the registration of multiple instances of the same type.